Mohammed-Sam08/CodSoft/README.md

 > File: `Task1_number_guessing.cpp`

-✅ **Task 2: Simple Calculator**
+## ✅ **Task 2: Simple Calculator**

-A basic calculator built in C++ that allows users to perform simple arithmetic operations like addition, subtraction, multiplication, and division on two numbers.
+A basic calculator built in C++ that allows users to perform simple arithmetic operations like:- addition, subtraction, multiplication, and division on two numbers.

 > File:'Task2_simplecalculator.cpp'